-- 1. Selects its preferred site based on the cost estimates and site analysis provided; - 2.
-Undertakes a formal process of cost analysis for its preferred site; - 3.
-Dependent on these decisions, refers any potential additional funding of the Bassendean Men's Shed to the draft 2018/19 Budget; and - 4.
-Notifies the Bassendean Men's Shed Association (Inc.) and Lotterywest of any decisions made.
+- 1. Selects its preferred site based on the cost estimates and site analysis provided; - Undertakes formal request for quote processes to confirm the findings of Officers' preliminary cost analysis, for a preferred site; - Dependent on these decisions, refers any potential additional funding of the Bassendean Men's Shed to the draft 2018/19 Budget; - 4.
+Considers the viability of an operating subsidy within a revised lease agreement, in the context of any increased or reallocated funding; and

+5. Notifies the Bassendean Men's Shed Association (Inc.) and Lotterywest of any decisions made.

-6.15 Draft Local Economic Overview (Ref: LUAP/BASSENDEAN/LPS 2017-2030 - Anthony Dowling, Director Strategic Planning)
+10.17 Draft Local Economic Overview (Ref: LUAP/BASSENDEAN/LPS 2017-2030 - Anthony Dowling, Director Strategic Planning)